Deadline

 Applicants are also asked to identify an issue they would like to address as Broadcast Adviser of the Year.

-Points will be awarded, and the top advisers will be named Broadcast Adviser of the Year, Distinguished Adviser or Special Recognition Adviser.
+Points will be awarded, and the top advisers will be named Broadcast Adviser of the Year, Distinguished Broadcast Adviser or Special Recognition Broadcast Adviser.
 Award notifications will be made in September.

-Winning teachers will be guests of the adviser luncheon during the Fall JEA/NSPA National High School Journalism Convention.
+All winners will be recognized at the adviser luncheon on Saturday of the Fall JEA/NSPA National High School Journalism Convention.

 Award Recognition

-• a $500 award for the winner’s school to be used to buy equipment or for the broadcast classroom or to fund student scholarships to summer workshops
+• a $500 award for the winner’s school to be used for the broadcast classroom or to fund student scholarships to summer workshops

 • a $1,000 personal prize

-• $500 which may be used to buy equipment for the broadcast classroom or to fund student scholarships to summer workshops
+• a $500 award for the winner’s school to be used for the broadcast classroom or to fund student scholarships to summer workshops

 More Awards